SingTel-DataCo/Tevis/README.md

 ### On Windows

 1. Download zip file and unzip it.
 2. Double-click on run-app.bat.
-This will run the application and open your browser at http://localhost:8080/
+This will run the application and automatically open your browser at http://localhost:8080/
 3. Default credentials are dataspark-admin/dataspark-admin.

 ### On Mac/Linux

 1. Download zip file and unzip it.
 2. Run Terminal app and go to your Tevis root directory.
 2. Run run-app.sh.
-This will run the application and open your browser at http://localhost:8080/
+This will run the application and automatically open your browser at http://localhost:8080/
 3. Default credentials are dataspark-admin/dataspark-admin.

 ## Install and run Tevis on a YARN cluster